-We hereby certify that, in our opinion and to the best of our information and based on the records furnished for our verification and the explanations given to us Company, its Officers and agents, the Company has, during the year ended 31st March, 2020, complied with the applicable conditions of Corporate Governance.
+We hereby certify that, in our opinion and to the best of our information and based on the records furnished for our verification and the explanations given to us Company, its Officers and agents, the Company has, during the year ended 31st March, 2021, complied with the applicable conditions of Corporate Governance.
+Except delay in submission of details of Related Party Transactions for the half-year ended 30.09.2020 under regulation 23(9) of SEBI (LODR) Regulations, 2015 due to Covid-19 Pandemic.